Before it can be used, you must set a few required settings.

 Note: In order to automatically export codes from any environment, you must have the proper license from Microsoft uploaded in the particular environment.

 Loading from Database or Imported Objects

-This application stores the imported objects in an SQLite database but it allows you to refresh from 2 different sources, SQL Server or Imported Objects only.
+This application stores the imported objects in an SQL Server database but it allows you to refresh from 2 different sources, SQL Server (directly from a NAV database) or Imported Objects only.
 Refreshing from SQL Server, if available, is the best option for this can give you an accurate representation of what's really in your environments but, more importantly, the differences between your Development, Test, and Live environments.
 If loading from Imported Objects, only objects that have been imported will be displayed and, obviously, the data may be stale if the objects are not imported regularly.